Do credit limit increases hurt your credit score?

 Does requesting a credit limit increase hurt your credit score?

 Requesting a credit limit increase on its own shouldn’t affect your credit scores.
-But the type of credit inquiry your credit card issuer uses to evaluate your request could.
+But what happens after the request is received could.

-Keep in mind that too many hard inquiries in a short period of time may have a larger negative impact on your scores.
-That’s why the Consumer Financial Protection Bureau (CFPB) recommends only applying for the credit you need.
+If your request is denied and it involves a hard inquiry, it may not be a good idea to ask again too soon.
+That’s because too many hard inquiries in a short period of time may have a larger negative impact on your scores.
+The Consumer Financial Protection Bureau (CFPB) recommends only applying for the credit you need.

 Before requesting a credit limit increase, consider asking your issuer about its procedure.